 These two wheel sizes are becoming more common on modern mountain bikes, so if you are buying a bike new, it’s likely to have 27.5 or 29 inch wheels.
 If you are buying an older used mountain bike, it may very well have 26 inch wheels.

 Road bike wheels usually come with 622 mm diameter (700C) wheels, although smaller women may want 571 mm (650c) wheels.
 Commuter bikes may use this same sizing convention as well.

 All that said, wheel size should be a secondary consideration to frame size.

-Step 2: Knowing How Women’s Bike Frames are Sized
+Step 2: Know How Women’s Bike Frames are Sized

 Women’s bike frames may be measured in inches or centimeters, or come in generic sizes (S, M, L).
 Much of this is dependent on the type of bike you are looking for.